digitalbazaar/jsonld.js/README.md

 // grab the built-in node.js doc loader var nodeDocumentLoader = jsonld.documentLoaders.node();
 // or grab the XHR one: jsonld.documentLoaders.xhr()
-// or grab the jquery one: jsonld.documentLoaders.jquery()

-// change the default document loader using the callback API
+// change the default document loader using the callback API var customLoader = function(url, callback) {
-// (you can also do this using the promise-based API, return a promise instead
-// of using a callback)
-var customLoader = function(url, callback) {
   if(url in CONTEXTS) {
     return callback(